ssarwa/API-Management-ASE-AppGateway/apimdoc.md

 > The Developer tier can be used for evaluation of the API Management features.
 The Developer tier should not be used for production.

 To view projected costs and customize to your deployment needs, you can modify the number of scale units and App Service instances in the [Azure Pricing Calculator][pricing-calculator].

+Similarly, the [App Service Environments pricing guidance is provided here][ase-pricing]

+Application Gateway pricing can be be [configured here][appgtwy-pricing] depending upon the required tier and resources

 ## Related resources